 How to Set up Promotions & Special Offers On Walmart?

-If you want to run any promotion or special offer for your products on Walmart, it is important to notify them about it by sending an email to firstname.lastname@example.org.
+If you want to run any promotion or special offer for your products on Walmart, it is essential to notify them about it by sending an email to firstname.lastname@example.org.

 If you have been shopping online for quite some time now, then you would have seen lots of products to be “sponsored.”
 Ever wondered what they are?